HomeArticlesComparisonPrepay vs Invest

 Overview

 Every borrower with home loan EMIs and a year-end bonus or surplus faces the same question: should the extra money go toward prepaying the loan, or into a SIP for long-term growth?
-This decision recurs annually for most salaried homeowners in India, and the right answer depends on your loan's interest rate, your investment horizon, your risk tolerance, and how much certainty you value versus higher expected returns.
+This decision comes up annually for most salaried homeowners in India, and the right answer depends on your loan's interest rate, your investment horizon, your risk tolerance, and how much certainty you value against higher expected returns.

-This article compares both options on the dimensions that actually drive the outcome — guaranteed savings versus market-linked growth, tax treatment, liquidity, and the psychological weight of debt.
+This article compares both options on the dimensions that actually drive the outcome: guaranteed savings against market-linked growth, tax treatment, liquidity, and the psychological weight of debt.
 Use the Loan Prepayment Calculator and SIP Calculator to run your own numbers as you read.

 Side-by-Side Comparison